 We continue to carry out equality impact assessments (EIAs).
 These assessments test the proposal and say whether it meets PSED and ultimately complies with the Equality Act 2010.
 Failure to carry out equality considerations could be grounds for judicial review and may result in poor outcomes and widen health inequalities.
-As many as 20 Equality Impact Assessments have been undertaken this year on our services.
+There have been 17 Equality Impact Assessments undertaken this year on our services.